 Inversion therapy is a proven way to relieve the radiating pain that results from a herniated disc.
 Here’s a complete guide detailing how to use an inversion table for herniated disc to relieve chronic back pain.

-How to Use an Inversion Table for Herniated Disc: A Detailed Guide
+Using an Inversion Table for Herniated Disc: A Detailed Guide

 Set up the Inversion Table